 - Recognize weeds that might be a good source of food.
-For example, dandelions provide nectar in the early spring before other flowers open.
-Milkweed is a host for the Monarch butterfly. - Learn and utilize Integrated Pest Management (IPM) practices to address pest concerns.
+For example, dandelions provide nectar in the early spring before other flowers open. - Learn and utilize Integrated Pest Management (IPM) practices to address pest concerns.
 Minimize or eliminate the use of pesticides.